PythonJedi/yew/Algebraic Types for Java Programmers.md

 cannot make any assumptions about what type it is.
 Existentials are usually applied to products, so that multiple related terms can be combined together and applied to one another.
-In java, this can be accomplished by using interfaces, as a function using an term 'masked' as an interface can only assume the functions defined by the interface exist.
+In java, this can be accomplished by using interfaces, as a function using a term 'masked' as an interface can only assume the functions defined by the interface exist.
 To 'instantiate' the existential type, a class must be defined that implements the interface.
-A more flexible language would allow any combination of functions and types to be thrown together as an instance of the existential type, but anonymous classes do okay.
+A more flexible language would allow any combination of functions and a type to be thrown together as an instance of the existential type, but anonymous classes do okay.

-Existential quantification for functions is even more interesting.
-Since universal quantification creates functions, and existential quantification is dual to universal quantification we could call the term created by existential quantification a 'co-function'.
-What would this term be like?
-Well, we have to dig a bit into the nature of existential quantification.
-Universal quantification allows us to get any number of terms out of an expression, while existential quantification allows us to create a term from any number of other terms.
-They are somewhat like souped up Product and Sum.
-Indeed, mathematicians sometimes call them as 'infinite' products and sums.

-If we consider this alongside the known interpretation of existential quantification over types, we can actually see that existential quantification over function expressions is actually a form of information hiding, but different than how java does it.
-A cofunction term can be created by injecting a set of terms into a matching cofunction type.
-Any expression using a cofunction term must be valid for any possible construction of that cofunction,
+##